Klay Thompson torches Bulls again in Warriors 146-109 win | New Country 923

 Thompson set an NBA mark in the first meeting between the teams on Oct.
 29 by hitting 14 3-pointers as part of a 52-point night while playing only the first three quarters.
-He made three from long range in the first 70 seconds of the rematch and the rout was on in the most lopsided win of the season for Golden State.
+He made three from long range in the first 70 seconds of the rematch and the rout was on.

+“That was incredible,” coach Steve Kerr said.
+“Unbelievable start for him.
+It was a great first quarter, obviously set the tone.”

 The Warriors took a double-digit lead after just 2:19 and the Bulls never got the game back within single digits.
 Jonas Jerebko banked in a 3-pointer from beyond half court at the end of the first quarter to give Golden State a 43-17 lead that grew to 44 points in the third quarter.

-Zach LaVine scored 29 points to lead the Bulls, who have lost six straight games.
+Zach LaVine scored 29 points to lead the Bulls, who couldn’t overcome the poor start and lost their sixth straight game.

+“I don’t know if we were watching them, in awe fearful,” coach Jim Boylen said.
+“I don’t know what it was.
+We talked about it and I thought we came out in the second quarter and played better.
+We did respond.
+But we were just following them around to start the game and that was a little bit too respectful.
+I am disappointed in that.”

 TIP-INS